This tutorial will briefly guide you through the STAMP/STPA procedures using Astah System Safety.

-A blank table opens in the diagram editor.
-Right-click on it, select [Add Precondition] and start writing the preconditions.
+When a blank table appears in the diagram editor, right-click on it and choose [Add Precondition] to begin entering the preconditions.

 To learn more about Precondition Tables, please refer to the guide here – Precondition Table.

-To learn how to add hazards and safety constraints, please refer to the guide – Accident Hazard Safety Constraint Table.
+To learn how to add hazards and safety constraints, please refer to the guide – Loss Hazard Safety Constraint Table.

 Or, go to [Diagram] – [STAMP/STPA] – [Control Structure Diagram].